HKU-BAL/Governome/README.md

 Governome_DIR=$(pwd)
 ```

-We advise to organize the data in the following way to ensure the efficiency of accessing and processing data:
+We advise to create a root folder and organize the data in the following way to ensure the efficiency of accessing and processing data:

 ```
 Governome_RootFolder/
-    ├── Governome/
     ├── Plaintext_Data/
     ├── Individuals/
     ├── Phenotype/
+    ├── Segments_Enc_Data/
     └── ...
 ```

+Here you need to update the [defaultPath](https://github.com/HKU-BAL/Governome/blob/main/defaultPath) for the root folder.

 ## Data Preprocessing

 In Governome, we process whole-genome data based on VCF (Variant Call Format) files.
 Specifically, considering that the original VCF files can be overly cumbersome, we provide a simplified version that only retains the rsID and genotype columns.
-You can download this simplified data [here](http://www.bio8.cs.hku.hk/governome/Plaintext_Data/).
-If you find the whole-genome data too large, you can download a simplified version based on `chromosome 20` from **here([TBU]())**.
-Please note that, at this moment, modify the `Seg_num` in `./auxiliary/params.go` to `2048`.
+You can download this simplified data [here](http://www.bio8.cs.hku.hk/governome/Plaintext_Data/) or the preprocessed version [here](http://www.bio8.cs.hku.hk/governome/Segments_Enc_Data/).
+If you find the whole-genome data too large, you can download a simplified version based on `chromosome 20` from [here](http://www.bio8.cs.hku.hk/governome/chr20/Plaintext_Data/).
+Please note that, at this moment, modify the `Seg_num` in `./auxiliary/params.go` to `1024` or `2048`.

 In Governome, data is stored in encrypted form.
 To encrypt the raw data, you need to run the following command: